Pipedream with Dylan Pierce

 00:08:15 - Anthony Campolo

-you make it super explicit about setting things like the timeout and the memory, because this is stuff that is so hard to get to when you use a lot of these services that wrap things on top of Lambda.
+You make it super explicit about setting things like the timeout and the memory, because this is stuff that is so hard to get to when you use a lot of these services that wrap things on top of Lambda.

 00:08:26 - Dylan Pierce